 Set dry ingredients aside and add remaining wet ingredients to food processor (vanilla, avocado oil, eggs, lemon juice, and remaining maple syrup).

-Stir wed ingredients into dry ingredients until there are no clumps of flour then pour into bread pan.
+Stir wet ingredients into dry ingredients until there are no clumps of flour then pour into bread pan.
 Cover with coconut palm sugar and place in the oven.

 Bake for 60 minutes and check centre with a skewer.
 If it comes out clean removed from the oven, otherwise cook another 5-10 minutes.

-Set on counter to cool.
+Set on counter to cool in the pan for 5-10 minutes then move to a cooling rack.
 Gluten-free baking continues to develop it's structure while it cools so try to resist cutting in right away.

 Slather with organic butter, ghee, or coconut oil and enjoy!